Local context: support notes for the Financial Resilience Index

 Auditors VFM assessment

-• The single judgement for Audit has been replaced with a narrative and these are no longer collected at a central point.
+• The single judgement for Audit has been replaced with a narrative.

 • As there is no single governance judgement this indicator provides a proxy to support the understanding of resilience.